How to Use a Guided Prayer Journal: Structure Explained

 For example:

-By beginning with revelation rather than emotion, you allow Scripture to guide your thoughts instead of your circumstances.
+By beginning with revelation instead of emotion, you allow Scripture to guide your thoughts, your prayers, and ultimately your obedience.

 Step 2: Write One Doctrinal Truth